-The Unmet Needs Committee should meet frequently as needs require, especially in the early stages.
+The Unmet Needs advisory team provides comment frequently as needs require, especially in the early stages.
 This can be daily, every other day, weekly, or whatever is appropriate.
-Anticipate this frequency of meetings and participation from some agencies to lessen over time.
+The RDCO anticipates the frequency of meetings and participation from some agencies to lessen over time.

 At some point, either all impacted residents will have been connected to someone or some organization that can meet their needs, or there will be no suitable solution for their situation.
-When these conditions are met, the Unmet Needs Committee can be disbanded.
+When these conditions are met, the Unmet Needs advisory team can be disbanded.